Cog Icon signifying link to Admin page

 At 4pm the road will be closed between Tal y Bont and Dolgarrog for the evening’s special events.

-At 4.15pm a lantern parade will leave St. Mary’s Church, Dolgarrog and proceed to the Cenotaph where there will be a plaque unveiling ceremony and short and moving commemoration service which will include contributions from community members and the debut of the Dolgarrog Community Choir.
+At 4.15pm a lantern parade will leave Adventure Parc and proceed to the Cenotaph where there will be a plaque unveiling ceremony and short and moving commemoration service which will include contributions from community members and the debut of the Dolgarrog Community Choir.
+(Please arrive at Adventure Parc and collect your lantern at 4pm)

 At the end of the service we will move to the Memorial Gardens for the premiere of “Argraff” which is a specially commissioned piece of music for Dolgarrog.